vcoda/magma/README.md

 Defining descriptor set layouts usually the most complicated part of Vulkan API and often results in a lot of entagled code.
 From conceptual point of view, it should be done using reflection between C++ and GLSL code.
 Reflection is a mechanism making it possible to investigate yourself.
 In programming languages, reflection is used to investigate format of objects at runtime, invoke methods and access fields of these objects.
-While C++ doesn't support true reflection, Magma tries to mimic it using variadics and SPIR-V reflection data.
+While C++ doesn't support true reflection, Magma is trying to mimic it using variadics and SPIR-V reflection data.
 This allows to define descriptor set layouts as regular C++ structures and check their validity against specific shader bytecode.
-At run-time, you can assign resources (images, buffers, uniforms) to descriptor bindings and they will be attached to shader when descriptor set is binded to command buffer.
+At run-time, you can assign resources (images, buffers, uniforms) to descriptor bindings and they will be attached to shader when descriptor set is binded using command buffer.

 ## Memory management